nikakogho/nikakogho.github.io/vaults/Neuroscience/Pain.md

 * Large skin contact: large area input from skin inhibits pain senses
 * **Periaqueductal Gray Matter (PAG)**: involved in inhibiting pain during stoic moments.
 Can be electrically stimulated to reduce pain
 * Painkillers: aspirin, ibuprofen or paracetamol bind to protein **COX2** to stop it from making more **prostaglandins**, which are used to convey pain
+* Opioids - block production of [[Glutamate]], so pain information can't be sent to brain

 ### Gate Theory of Pain